 A single aftermarket mount could cost anywhere from $15 to $150.
 The bulk average out between $25 and $80, though.

 Hopefully, you’ll only need to replace one mount.
-If several have broken, that’s a perilous situation to find yourself in.
+If several have broken, that’s a dangerous situation to find yourself in.
 Buying an entire set of mounts can work out cheaper in this situation, but you shouldn’t need to do this.
 Not unless something’s seriously wrong, anyway.

 It’s a much better idea to leave it to a professional.
 You might resist paying someone else to do what’s technically a simple job – but it’s worth it.